evilz/vscode-reveal/README.md

 ## <a id="preview"></a> Open preview on right side

-To display the preview on right side you can :
+To display the preview on the right side you can :
 - click on slide count in status bar
 - click split icon in sidebar header
 - call command `Revealjs: Show presentation by side`

-The preview wil be synchronize with the current cursor position.
+The preview will be synchronize with the current cursor position.

 ## <a id="browser"></a> Open in browser

-To display presentation in browser you can:
+To display presentation in the browser you can:
-- click on server address in status bar
+- click on server address in the status bar
-- click icon in sidebar header
+- click the icon in sidebar header
-- call command `Revealjs: Open presentation in browser`
+- call command `Revealjs: Open presentation in a browser`

 This will try to use Chrome that is the best browser to use for reveal.js presentation, if it can't find it, your default browser will be used.